citation-style-language/documentation/variants/citeproc-js-csl.rst

-In this example, "123" is the value of the ``locator`` variable (a page or other pinpoint string), the ``|`` character marks the end of the pinpoint, and the ten-character string immediately following is a full date, which must be given as shown above, zero-padded, in year-month-day order, and with no space between the date and the ``|`` character.
-Non-conforming strings following the ``|`` marker will be ignored.
+In this example, "123" is the value of the ``locator`` variable (a page or other pinpoint string), the ``|`` character marks the end of the pinpoint, and the ten-character string immediately following is a full date.
+If supplied, dates must be given as shown above, zero-padded, in year-month-day order, and with no space between the date and the ``|`` character.
+Non-conforming strings following the ``|`` marker will be treated as a ``locator-revision`` variable.

-This variable is useful for citing looseleaf services commonly used in law, the dates of which vary depending on the page cited and the time at which the resource was referenced.
-This permits a single item in the calling application's database to represent the volume on the library shelf, the page date being optionally supplied by the user when citing into a document.
+The ``locator-revision`` variable consists of a string that is not a date, following the ``locator-date`` string (if any) as described above.
+If supplied without a ``locator-date``, the ``locator-revision`` string must be preceded by a ``|`` field separator character.
+This variable can be used for version descriptions associated with some looseleaf services.

-The ``locator-revision`` variable consists of any trailing string following the ``locator-date`` (if any).
-It can be used for version descriptions associated with looseleaf services.
+These extensions are useful with looseleaf services, because the dates of the content in these services varies depending on the page cited and the time at which the resource was referenced.
+These extensions permit a single item in the calling application's database to represent the volume on the library shelf, the page date being optionally supplied by the user when citing into a document.

 ================================
 ``supplement`` term and variable